28 Unusual French Potato Chip Flavours Only Available In France

 FRENCH chips in France: unusual flavours you can't get outside france

-I’m not a big fan of potato chips; however, I’m always intrigued by the variety of potato chip flavours available in local grocery stores when I travel to other countries.
+When I travel to other countries, I’m always intrigued by the variety of potato chip flavours available in local grocery stores.

-While other flavours sound exotic compared to sour cream and onion-like Miang Kum chips from Thailand which were created to taste like the popular sour and spicy Thai dish they were named after (toasted coconut, peanuts, shallots, ginger, lime and ginger).
+For instance, Miang Kum chips in Thailand were created to taste like the sour and spicy Thai dish, after which it was named, which tastes like toasted coconut, peanuts, shallots, ginger, and lime.

 French potato chip flavours

-Bret’s, a French chip company founded in 1991 in Brittany, accounts for one-third of France’s chip market produces over 20 tonnes of chips annually with innovative flavourings specifically tailored to the French market.
+Brets is a French chip company founded in 1991 in Brittany, which accounts for one-third of France’s chip market.
+They produce over 20 tonnes of potato chips annually with clever flavours tailored to the French market.

 Camembert potato chips